co-log/co-log/co-log/tutorials/2-custom/Custom.md

 Several notes about this data type:

-1. It stores different parameters, like server port.
+1. It stores different parameters, like the server port.
-2. It stores `LogAction` that can log `Message` data type from `co-log` in the `m` monad.
+2. It stores a `LogAction` that can log `Message`s from `co-log` in the `m` monad.
-3. `Env` is parameterized by type variable `m` which is going to be application monad.
+3. `Env` is parameterized by type variable `m` which is going to be the application monad.

-Next step is to define an instance of the `HasLog` typeclass for the `Env` data type.
-This instance will tell how to get and update `LogAction` stored inside the environment.
+The next step is to define an instance of the `HasLog` typeclass for the `Env` data type.
+This instance will specify how to get and update the `LogAction` stored inside the environment.

 ```haskell
 instance HasLog (Env m) Message m where